HTTPArchive/almanac.httparchive.org/src/content/en/2021/capabilities.md

 const items = await navigator.clipboard.read();
 ```

 The browser may show a permission prompt or a different UI for privacy reasons before granting the website access to the clipboard contents.
-The Async Clipboard API is available in Chrome, Edge, and Safari.
+The Async Clipboard API is available in Chrome, Edge, and Safari (<a hreflang="en" href="https://caniuse.com/async-clipboard">current browser support for the Async Clipboard API</a>).
 Firefox only supports the `writeText()` method.

 {{ figure_markup(
 caption="Desktop websites use the Async Clipboard API",